-If you run a cryptocurrency firm, you will be much concerned about aligning your company with existing jurisdictional laws or better still attempt to move to a more favorable jurisdiction if your business is currently being threatened by your immediate environment.
+If you run a cryptocurrency firm and an avid Crypto trading blogs reader, you will be much concerned about aligning your company with existing jurisdictional laws or better still attempt to move to a more favorable jurisdiction if your business is currently being threatened by your immediate environment.
 Despite the technological prowess the United States commands, the region doesn’t yet rank as the top destination for blockchain and cryptocurrency.

 When it comes to the crypto industry, regulations are an important aspect of the industry and play a key role in how blockchain products strive in a given region, especially for an emerging industry of this nature.
 As at this time, it’s still very difficult to find a consistent legal approach to cryptocurrencies in the United States.